raise-isayan/BurpExtensionCommons/Readme.md

 Please use the following versions

 * Burp suite v2023.1.2 or less than
-  * YagraExtender v2.2.14.0 or less than
+  * BurpExtensionCommons v0.5.5.0 or less than

 * Burp suite v2023.1.2 or above
-  * YagraExtender v3.0.0 or above (beta version)
+  * BurpExtensionCommons v3.0.0 or above
-  * YagraExtension v2.2.14.0 or less (currently available)
+  * BurpExtensionCommons v0.5.5.0 or less (currently available)

 ## How to use